-In instances like this, a buyer may escalate the issue to Customer Service.
-Customer Service reviews and considers your communications with the buyer, as well as the information you provide, in the report.
-If photos of the item would be helpful for documenting the condition of the item you sold and shipped, you can upload as many as 10 (PNG, JPEG, BMP, or GIF; max size 5MB).
-You can add photos until the return process is closed.
-Uploaded photos can be removed only by contacting Customer Service.
+In instances like this, a buyer can escalate the issue to us.
+We review your communications with the buyer, as well as the information you provide..
+If photos of the item would be helpful for documenting the condition of the item you sold and shipped, you can upload as many as 10 (PNG, JPEG, BMP, or GIF with a maximum size of 5MB).
+You can add photos until the return is closed.
+Uploaded photos can be removed only by contacting us.

 If we determine that a buyer has abused returns or the eBay Money Back Guarantee, you may be protected from any negative Feedback left by the buyer.
 The buyer may also be subject to a range of actions, including limits on buying and selling privileges and account suspension.